 Courtney Pestovich is a mental health therapist at NCAWAG.
 She earned her Master of Science in Clinical Rehabilitation and Mental Health Counseling from UNC Chapel Hill in 2022, and is a Licensed Clinical Mental Health Counselor Associate and a Certified Rehabilitation Counselor.

 Courtney works with neurodivergent individuals with co-occurring psychiatric conditions such as depression, anxiety, OCD, disordered eating, gender dysphoria, learning disabilities, mood disorders, sleep disorders, suicidal ideation/self-harm, Traumatic Brain Injury (TBI), and trauma/PTSD.
 She utilizes an integrated approach to therapy by drawing techniques from Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), and from experiences from her eight years working in elementary and early childhood education and internship at the UNC Autism Center (TEACCH).
-She has advanced training in the Safe and Sound Protocol (SSP), commonly used for sensory difficulties, trauma responses, and reactions to stimuli.
+She has advanced training in Internal Family Systems and the Safe and Sound Protocol, commonly used for sensory difficulties, trauma responses, and reactions to stimuli.

 As a therapist, Courtney values the importance of a safe, non-judgmental, and warm environment, where clients feel genuinely accepted and respected.
 She believes that building a partnership is essential to creating and achieving therapeutic goals, and that therapy should use a strengths-based approach to highlight innate qualities clients possess while they navigate challenges.